gharryg/logstash-output-azure_service_bus/README.md

 }
 ```

-## Service Bus Configuration
+## Retry
-This plugin will retry sending messages if the Service Bus connection times out or returns a bad response.
+This plugin will retry sending messages _indefinitely_ if Service Bus times out or returns a [documented bad response](https://docs.microsoft.com/en-us/rest/api/servicebus/send-message-batch#response-codes) (except 400).
 To avoid idempotence issues, you should enable duplicate detection on the destination queue or topic.